This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 This approach should solve the issue of overly ripe, excessively juicy fruit.

-Frozen peaches: Frozen peaches release a lot of water when they defrost, which could result in a soupy tart and a soggy crust.
-To avoid this, thaw the peaches first, drain them thoroughly, then add the sugar and cinnamon, and follow the rest of the recipe.
+Frozen peaches: When they defrost, frozen peaches release a lot of water, which could result in a soupy tart and a soggy crust.
+To avoid this, thaw the peaches first, drain them thoroughly, add the sugar and cinnamon, and follow the rest of the recipe.

 - Unsalted cold butter: Choose butter that's very cold and cut it into small cubes.
 This will mix well with the flour and sugar, creating delicious spots of flavor as the crust bakes.